 plant so that no single system can affect 1500MW – which means there are

-no Medium BCS - constitutes a “loophole” in the CIP requirements.
+no Medium BCS and therefore a much smaller CIP compliance burden - constitutes a “loophole” in the CIP requirements.
 This is

 simply not the case.
 If say an 1800MW plant with three 600MW units is